SeekerRook/CaprineNotifications/README.md

-# CaprineNotifications
+# Caprine Notifications
-A script that Notifies  Desktop Environment for incomming Messages in Caprine
+A set of scripts that Notifies  Desktop Environment for incomming Messages in Caprine

 ## Requirements:
 caprine